 An additional feature is applying changes to specific prefab.
 If some nested prefab was edited, changes can be applied to the edited one or to the parent one too.
 It can be chosen from a small menu that appears after clicking the Apply button:

 Improved prefab workflow is something that everyone working in Unity wanted.
 Nested prefabs will improve work, especially in big projects.
-Prefab mode and improved applying can prevent many problems and provides easier workflow with prefabs.
+Prefab mode and improved applying can prevent many problems and provides an easier workflow with prefabs.
 Variants are programming inheritance which can work well with many similar objects.
 It should help with organization of many prefabs.

 Don’t wait, just test these features as soon as possible!